Fred Upton: 2012

 In 2011, Hoogendyk met with the Club for Growth, a conservative 501(c)4 organization, about running against Upton again.
 Upton had been criticized for not being conservative enough by Rush Limbaugh, Glenn Beck, FreedomWorks, Right to Life of Michigan, and the Southwest Michigan Tea Party Patriots.
 On January 17, 2012, Hoogendyk announced that he would challenge Upton in the primary, the winner of which would face the Democratic nominee, former marine and businessman Mike O'Brien.

 Initial polls showed Upton with a sizable lead over O'Brien, but an October poll showed Upton and O'Brien in a dead heat heading into the final stretch of the campaign.

 2014

 Upton won with 55.9% of the vote, defeating Democrat Paul Clements, Libertarian Erwin Haas, and Green Party candidate John Lawrence.

 2016

 Upton was reelected, defeating Democratic nominee Paul Clements, a political science professor at Western Michigan University, 58.5%–36.4%.

 2018

 Upton was reelected with 50.2% of the vote against Democratic nominee Matt Longjohn (45.75%) and U.S. Taxpayers Party candidate Stephen Young (4.1%).

 2020

 Upton was reelected with 55.9% of the vote against Democratic nominee Jon Hoadley (40.2%), Libertarian Party nominee Jeff Depoy (2.75%), and Green Party candidate John Lawrence (1.2%).

+2022

+Michigan's congressional map was significantly redrawn after the 2020 census.
+Upton's district was renumbered as the 4th district, and picked up the remainder of Allegan County that hadn't been in the old 6th, as well as Holland (which Upton had represented for his first three terms) and Battle Creek.

+The new territory included the home of fellow Republican Bill Huizenga, who had represented the neighboring 2nd district.
+Huizenga filed for reelection in the 4th, even though it was geographically more Upton's district.
+On April 4, 2022, Upton announced on the floor of the House that he would not run for a 19th term.